-Applications and guidelines are available in multiple languages.
+Applications are available in multiple languages.
 Use the link below to access the application portal.

 Current efforts are underway to implement the Action Plan recommendations, including the rollout of a new infrastructure grant program, Stocked Full of Produce, and the development of the Stockton Urban Ag Ordinance.

 March 2018: AgPlus Stockton

 Small business forum in partnership with AgPlus Fresno highlights resources available to small agriculture and food manufacturing businesses.